Automorphism groups of graphs of bounded Hadwiger number: Finite edge-transitive graphs

 For each~$i$ choose a shortest path from~$s_{v_i}$ to~$v$.
 Let~$x_i$ be the last vertex on that path for which~$s_{x_i}\neq v$.
 Such a vertex exists since~$s_{v_i}\neq v$.
-Note that the vertices~$s_{x_i}$ are all distinct since the also lie in the same connected component as $s_{\overline v_i}$ in the limit graph $\limgraphG$.
+Note that the vertices~$s_{x_i}$ are all distinct since they also lie in the same connected component as $s_{\overline v_i}$ in $\limgraphG-B_{t,\limgraphG}(\overline v)$.
 Moreover, the branch set corresponding to~$s_{x_i}$ is adjacent to the one corresponding to~$v$ since~$x_i$ is a vertex of the former adjacent to a vertex of the latter.
 This shows that each branch set of~$H$ has at least~$m$ neighbors. \end{proof}